wilkox/lemur/README.md

         repository is publicly accessible) can see your secret key.

-To check that you have set the environmental variable successfully, open a new R session and load GPTR with `library(GPTR)`.
+To check that you have set the environmental variable successfully, open a new R session and load lemur with `library(lemur)`.
 You should see the following message:

 `` ✔ The `OPENAI_API_KEY` environmental variable is set ``